 One of the main factors that affect a patient’s adherence to their drug therapy is the relative complexity of modern medication.
 Another factor is the patients’ lack of understanding of their treatment, its benefits and side effects.

 Medication adherence is a problem that has no easy solution.
-However, we can start by showing understanding towards patients who do not take their medicine, and not scold or shame them.
+However, we can start by showing understanding toward patients who do not take their medicine.
 This encourages them to be more honest about how regularly they take their medication, which in turn can help doctors keep track and notice when there is a problem.

 Another solution is lowering the required dosing and limiting the number of medications that the patient takes, both in quantity and variety.
 Deepening a patient’s understanding of why they are taking certain medications can also help to combat non-adherence.
 One of the best ways to ensure medication adherence is to ask your pharmacists for patient counselling.